yousty/event_store_client/docs/reading_events.md

 ## Checking if the stream exists

-In case if a stream by given name does not exist, `Dry::Monads::Failure` will be returned with `:stream_not_found` value:
+In case a stream with given name does not exist, `Dry::Monads::Failure` will be returned with value `:stream_not_found`:

 ```ruby
 result = EventStoreClient.client.read('non-existing-stream')